What is an Amniocentesis?

-An amniocentesis is an invasive diagnostic procedure and does carry with it a small but definite pregnancy loss rate (in the order of 0.5-1.0%).
+An amniocentesis is an invasive diagnostic procedure and does carry with it a small but definite pregnancy loss rate (less than 0.5%).
 The presence of uterine fibroids (benign tumours of the uterine muscle) or prior vaginal bleeding may increase the pregnancy loss rate following an amniocentesis.

 Fetal injury following an amniocentesis is rare.
 It is common to feel some uterine cramps or discomfort following an amniocentesis.
 Vaginal bleeding or fluid loss following an amniocentesis is uncommon and requires prompt medical attention.

 We strongly suggest you have someone attend your amniocentesis appointment with you and have them drive you home.
 It is not appropriate to have your children attend for an amniocentesis procedure and we would request you arrange childcare when scheduling for this procedure.